galacticalex/compliance-artefact-generator/README.md

 # Compliance Artefact Generator Script

-This script takes a dataset that meets the Orcro licence list definition, and produces generalized compliance artefacts.
+This script takes a dataset that meets the Orcro licence list definition, and produces generalized compliance artefacts that are suitable for use in an OpenChain compliant program.

 <div align="center">